Biology of Sexual Orientation

 Conclusion

-This paper has discussed chief avenues of study into biological aspects of sexual orientation it is reasonably well-established that (1) male and female homosexuality are at least partially heritable traits that are (2) sometimes linked with childhood gender nonconformity and (3) are found at homogeneous frequencies across many culturally divergent populations.
-Some evidences suggest that early developmental processes influencing female sexual orientation could include androgen signaling.
+This essay has explored key avenues of research into the biological aspects of sexual orientation.
+It is evident that male and female homosexuality are at least partially heritable traits, often linked to childhood gender nonconformity and observed across diverse cultural contexts.
+Emerging evidence suggests that early developmental processes, including androgen signaling, may influence female sexual orientation.